usydroboticsclub/SimulatedRobotics/2_keyboard_control_arm/README.md

     - CHALLENGE: Modify auto_ball_control.py so that it uses ros parameters and therefore can be controlled using dynamic_reconfigure.
 Submit a PR with the modified auto_ball_control.py code.
 - CHALLENGE: Create a section in this readme that uses RQT to inspect the nodes and topics.
 Include a screenshot, and modify the `Dockerfile.build` so others can run the command.
 - CHALLENGE: Find a way to stop the arm yeeting the ball into the air, using the PID or otherwise.

+## Branch challenges
+These challenges are more complete.
+Feel free to submit a pull request with the solution on a branch.

 - CHALLENGE: Write a version of `auto_ball_control.py` that bounces the ball, not just balances it.
-(Submit a Pull Request with your solutions!)
+(Create a branch called `2_auto_bounce`.)
 - CHALLENGE: Create a robot with a controllable forearm and an upper arm, using the `beam_balance.urdf` file as a guide.
 Also create a launch file, yaml file and controller launch file.
 (Submit a Pull Request with your solutions!)

-## Live workshop proof-of-work
-1. Download OBS screen recorder.
-2. Record your bot balancing a ball.
+(Create a branch called `2_double_arm`.)
+- CHALLENGE: Create a newton's cradle urdf file.
+(Create a branch called `2_newtons_cradle`.)
+- CHALLENGE: Create a robot that has a tray instead of a beam, and does the beam balancing in 2D.
+(Create a branch called `2_planar_balance`.)

 ## Resources
 http://wiki.ros.org/urdf/Tutorials